VASF Spontaneous Bacterial Peritonitis (SBP) Treatment Guidelines

 Long term

-# Place pharmacy NFDR consult *Contact ID for inpatient use
+# Place pharmacy NFDR consult *Contact ASP PharmD (preferred) or ID fellow for inpatient use

 References: